-In the midst of the really great discussion we had on my Friday blog, which took issues with Dear Abby’s response to a letter questioning an adoption fundraiser, we received the following comment that wondered how an adopted child would feel about their adoptive parents so wanting a biological child that they tried for years and spent all their money on four failed IVF attempts.
+In the midst of the really great discussion we had on a recent CreatingaFamily.org article, which took issues with Dear Abby’s response to a letter questioning an adoption fundraiser, we received the following comment.
+The reader wondered how an adopted child would feel about their adoptive parents so wanting a biological child that they tried for years and spent all their money on four failed IVF attempts.

 I fully admit that I haven’t “been there,” so I can’t possibly know what it’s like to deal with infertility.
 But how do you get around the perception (to your child and others) that adoption was your “second choice” or “last resort”?
 The fundraising seems to compound the problem — in “Zoe’s” [the woman from the original letter to Dear Abby] case, they’d wiped out their entire savings on IVF, so THEN they decided to adopt, but needed to fundraise in order to do so.
 How does that send any message other than “a bio child was so important to us that we were willing to spend every penny we had to try to make that happen, and only when that failed multiple times and we ran out of money and had no other options, we decided to adopt.
 And our friends and family were all willing to chip in because they knew how heartbroken we were that we couldn’t have bio children and at least we were rescuing a poor orphan.”